-Individuals should note however, that just because a qualification is not included in the Order it does not mean that it has no status.
-Once the Accreditation Council and the Ministry of the Education recognises that qualification, the issue arising is one of equivalency.
+Individuals should note, however, that just because a qualification is not included in the Order it does not mean that it has no status.
+Once the Accreditation Council and the Ministry of the Education recognizes that qualification, the issue arising is one of equivalency.

 Where there is a query concerning equivalency, a review is undertaken by the Ministry of the Civil Service to compare the required qualification with the qualification given with input from a relevant professional body/ educational institution and/ or the Barbados Accreditation Council.
 A determination is made, if it is deemed equivalent the Minister ratifies it.

 During the period 2001 to 2016, there have been countless requests by agencies to update qualifications.
 These ad-hoc changes were undertaken and the relevant ministry /department notified via memorandum; however, these changes were not legislated, the 2016 Order now captures those changes.
 Thus giving clarity to recruitment, appointments, and promotions throughout the Public Service.